Best practices for conversational language understanding

 • Export your project to get a JSON file with its parameters and configuration.

-• Use the JSON to import a new project, and rename your second desired test set to "test".
+• Use the JSON to import a new project.
+Rename your second desired test set to "test."

-• Train the model to run the evaluation using your second test set.
+• Train the model to run the evaluation by using your second test set.

 Custom parameters for target apps and child apps

-If you are using orchestrated apps, you may want to send custom parameter overrides for various child apps.
+If you're using orchestrated apps, you might want to send custom parameter overrides for various child apps.
 The targetProjectParameters field allows users to send a dictionary representing the parameters for each target project.
 For example, consider an orchestrator app named Orchestrator orchestrating between a conversational language understanding app named CLU1 and a custom question answering app named CQA1.
-If you want to send a parameter named "top" to the question answering app, you can use the above parameter.
+If you want to send a parameter named "top" to the question answering app, you can use the preceding parameter.

 curl --request POST \